-A core course is the course which is to be compulsorily studied by a student as a core requirement to complete the requirement of a programme in a said discipline of study.
-The purpose of fixing core papers is to ensure that all the institutions follow a minimum common curriculum so that each institution/university adheres to common minimum standard.
-Also the course designed for papers under this category aim to cover the basics that a student is expected to imbibe in that particular discipline.
+The B.A.
+(Hons.) programme has 14 courses.
+A core course is one which is to be compulsorily studied by a student as a basic requirement to complete a programme in a said discipline of study.
+This is to ensure that all the institutions follow a minimum common curriculum so that each institution/university adheres to a common minimum standard.
+Also, the courses designed for papers under this category aim to cover the basics that a student is expected to be familiar with that particular discipline.